Volunteer Opportunities

 Resident Visitation (individual volunteers)

-Spend valuable one-on-one time with residents visiting, reading, writing letters/emails, and playing games.
-This is a wonderful opportunity for families with young children and anyone who would like to “adopt a grandparent.”
+Make a meaningful connection.
+Spend one-on-one time visiting, reading, playing games, or simply chatting with a resident.
+This is a wonderful opportunity for families, including those with young children, to “adopt a grandparent.”
 Ongoing vetted volunteers only.

 Outings Escort (up to 5 volunteers as needed)